 The whole unit is fairly light in weight and well balanced, so using it isn't a huge chore.
 It has a trigger handle at the end where you can control the power, and a loop handle about a third of the way down the shaft.
 The reach is excellent.

 A nice feature of this powerful cordless grass trimmer is the ability to vary the power output.
 You can range from 6,500 RPM for simple grass cutting, up to 8,500 RPM for stubborn weeds and tougher vegetation.
 This is controlled on the handle.
-Keep in mind that higher RPMs means a shorter battery life.
+Note: keep in mind that higher RPMs means a shorter battery life.

 Another bonus?
-The battery is compatible with Black & Decker's line of other cordless garden tools, like hedge trimmers, leaf blowers and lawn mowers.
+The battery is compatible with Black & Decker's line of other cordless garden tools, like hedge trimmers, leaf blowers, and lawn mowers.

-With a proven brand name and tons of positive reviews this is among the best cordless string trimmers for your dollar.
+With a proven brand name and tons of positive reviews, this is among the best cordless string trimmers for your dollar.

-Another big name in the cordless lawn tool business, GreenWorks has a very capable line of trimmers, and of that line I think this 40 volt unit (entitle G-MAX) is one of the very best.
-It's a capable and powerful trimmer with a lot of user friendly features and fantastic upside.
+Another big name in the cordless lawn tool business, GreenWorks has a very capable line of trimmers, and of that line, I think this 40-volt unit (entitle G-MAX) is one of the very best.
+It's a capable and powerful trimmer with a lot of user-friendly features and fantastic upside.

 It has a number of great features that make it stand out.
 First and foremost is the telescopic shaft.
-Too many trimmers are 'one size fits all'.
+Too many trimmers are 'one size fits all.'
 As a taller guy, I appreciate the ability to adjust the length of the shaft; it makes trimming much easier.
 The length is up to 67 inches.

 It also features the pivoting head, which quickly and easily transforms this from a grass trimmer to an edger, perfect for defining the edge of your driveway or getting weeds in tough to reach spots.
-It even has a handy wheel which allows you to rest it on the ground while edging.
+It even has a handy wheel that allows you to rest it on the ground while edging.